| 2 min read

 Othello House: Better Builder's 5-Star Built Green Custom Home

-The Othello House project was completed in 2015 with design by PRDG architecture + design and build by Better Builders.
+The Othello House project was completed in 2015 with design by PRDG Architecture + Design and built by Better Builders.
 While the homeowners opted not to process full certification, the qualifications of a five-star Built Green ™ project were met with this build.

 Othello House

-Some of the key requirements of the five-star project are: preserving existing native vegetation, retain 30% of the trees on site, achieve 30% improvement over Washington State Energy code, achieve a minimum recycling rate of 70% of waste by weight, and use a minimum of 10 materials with recycled content.
+Some of the key requirements of the five-star project are: preserving existing native vegetation, retaining 30% of the trees on site, achieving a 30% improvement over the Washington State Energy Code, achieving a minimum recycling rate of 70% of waste by weight, and use a minimum of 10 materials with recycled content.

 You can see from these photos; the Othello house landscaping is full of gorgeous greenery and foliage.
 The home has windows on all sides to capture as much natural light as cloudy Seattle will allow.